-- 6.2.2 In addition to the sixth form's minimum academic entry requirements internal and external candidates will need to satisfy minimum entrance requirements to the courses for which they are applying.
+- 6.2.1.
+External and internal pupils wishing to enter the Sixth Form will be expected to have met the minimum academic entry requirements.
+These are at least 5 GCSE passes at Grade 5 or above to include at least a 5-4 combination from one English subject and Mathematics - 6.2.2 In addition to the sixth form's minimum academic entry requirements internal and external candidates will need to satisfy minimum entrance requirements to the courses for which they are applying.
 If either internal or external applicants fail to meet the minimum course requirements for the course they wish to study they will be given the option of pursuing any alternative courses for which they do meet the minimum academic requirements.
-Course requirements are published annually on the school's website. - 6.2.3 When the sixth form is undersubscribed all external applicants meeting the minimum academic entry requirements will be admitted. - 6.2.4 When there are more external applicants that satisfy the minimum academic entry requirements than places available, and after children with a statement of special educational needs (SEN) or Education, Health and Care (EHC) plan which names Liverpool College have been placed, priority, will be given in the following order: - (i) Eligible children who are looked after and previously looked after children. - (ii) Pupils who, on the date of admission, will have a sibling (i.e. a natural brother or sister, or a half brother or sister, or a legally adopted brother or sister or half brother or sister, or step brother or sister who will be living with them at the same address at the date of their entry to Liverpool College) in years Reception-13 of Liverpool College.
-Proof of the sibling relationship will be required. - (iii) Pupils whose parents are employed by Liverpool College and who have been employed continuously by the College for two years or more, at the time of application. - (iv) The remaining places will be allocated on the basis of random allocation 11. - 6.2.5.
+Course requirements are published annually on the school's website. - 6.2.3 When the sixth form is undersubscribed all external applicants meeting the minimum academic entry requirements will be admitted. (as set out in 6.2.2 above) - 6.2.4 When there are more external applicants that satisfy the minimum academic entry requirements than places available, and after children with a statement of special educational needs (SEN) or Education, Health and Care (EHC) plan which names Liverpool College have been placed, priority, will be given in the following order: - (i) Eligible children who are looked after and previously looked after children. - (ii) Pupils who, on the date of admission, will have a sibling (i.e. a natural brother or sister, or a half brother or sister, or a legally adopted brother or sister or half brother or sister, or step brother or sister who will be living with them at the same address at the date of their entry to Liverpool College) in years Reception-13 of Liverpool College.
+Proof of the sibling relationship will be required. - (iii) Pupils whose parents are employed by Liverpool College and who have been employed continuously by the College for two years or more, at the time of application. - (iv) The remaining places will be allocated on the basis of random allocation 14. - 6.2.5.
 If there are more applicants than places available in criteria (i) to (iii) above, the tiebreak will be via a random allocation process.
 This will be supervised by someone independent of the school. - 6.2.6.
 An offer of a place will be made on the basis of predicted grades. - 6.2.7.
 Where there is space within Year 13 (i.e. where there are fewer than 125 pupils in the year group) the Liverpool College will admit additional pupils up to this number using the oversubscription criteria above in 6.2.4. - 7.
-Casual admissions: i.e. in year applications to all year groups and 'normal admission round' applications to year groups other than Reception, Year 7 and Year 12: - 7.1.
-If existing pupils leave during the course of an academic year, or between academic years, or places are available within the year groups listed above, places will be offered to applicants.
-If there are more applicants than places Liverpool College will apply the oversubscription criteria set out below.
-There will be no banding of such candidates.
+Casual admissions: i.e. in year applications to all year groups and 'normal admission round' applications to year groups other than Reception, Year 7 and Year 12: